-The question of why pursue management is usually followed by a confusion ensuing between the two courses PGDM and MBA.
+The question of why pursue management is usually followed by a confusion ensuing between the two courses PGDM and MBA in dual specialization.
 It is the solution to this very confusion that later decides on the colleges that a management aspirant wants to get admission in.

 Important as this question is, the answer is very simple and straightforward.
 But let’s first see how are these two management study-offering courses different from each other: